kirstin/dht11_python/README.md

 # dht11_python
-Read out the dht11 sensor using python only
+Read out the dht11 sensor using python only - without Adafruit library.

 To use this script connect your dht11 sensor to the PI.
 Connect the data cable to GPIO pin 4 (pin 7).